PenTagaris/oldmapsnewtracks/_posts/2017-12-05-AoNang_Railay_Krabi.md

 {% include postpic.html file="IMG_20171107_101936.jpg" caption="Into the canyon we go..." %}

-{% include postpic.html file="IMG_20171107_104441.jpg" caption="Our very own tiny "private" beach!
+{% include postpic.html file="IMG_20171107_104441.jpg" caption="Our very own tiny somewhat-private beach!
 Also infested with hungry monkeys." %}

 After a few days we took a longtail boat to the next bay over, Railay Beach, which is famed for its huge limestone rock formations and world-class rock climbing.
 The small strip of land by the beach is completely hemmed in by cliffs, so the only way to reach Railay is by boat.
 Our accommodations were at the top of the island, and we had some delightful chats with the monkeys who inhabited the area.
 We spent two days on Railay, taking time to explore the many caves where the limestone seems to flow off the cliff faces like water, lounging by the beach and doing a little hiking.
 Justin tried his hand at climbing one morning, and made it 27 meters up one of the cliff faces!